cabrinha/cabrinha.github.io/_posts/2016-5-8-Satoshi-is-as-Satoshi-Does.md

 title: Satoshi is as Satoshi Does
 ---

-## Where in the World is Satashi Nakamoto?

-What's been holding my attention with laser focus for the last couple weeks, is all this "Satoshi Nakamoto" news that's coming out.
+What's been holding my attention with laser focus for the last couple weeks, is all the "Satoshi Nakamoto" news that's coming out...

 <!--more-->